 The C.A.R.E.
 Program is an in-school intervention program for students exhibiting behavioral challenges.
 Students, at the discretion of the dean, can be assigned to C.A.R.E. for one and up to three days at a time.
 An attempt shall be made by the dean assigning the days to ensure three days are not served consecutively.
-Cell phones will be placed in a locked clear box inside of the C.A.R.E. room prior to the start of the day.
+Cell phones will be placed in a locked clear box inside of the Deans Office prior to the start of the day.
 The C.A.R.E.
 Program uses restorative disciplinary measures and behavioral learning strategies to improve decision making skills, meet academic and behavioral expectations all resulting in a positive return to the learning environment.
 It is the student's responsibility to collect assignments from teachers, bring necessary materials to C.A.R.E., and turn in all work complete.
-Any test or quiz missed while in C.A.R.E. may be completed under the supervision of the program supervisor or made up during RAM period with his/her assigned teacher.
+Any test or quiz missed while in C.A.R.E. may be completed under the supervision of the program supervisor or made up during RAM Advisory.
+Students in C.A.R.E., will have access to all required interventions or related services.
 Students assigned to C.A.R.E. must also complete a daily exit slip and self-reflection assignment for the C.A.R.E. supervisor and dean's office.

-G. EXTERNAL SUSPENSION
+F. EXTERNAL SUSPENSION